confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 #### JSON/Delimited

-Timestamps will get stored in JSON and CSV files as long values.
+Timestamps will get stored in JSON and CSV files in milliseconds as long values.
 The KSQL JSON and delimited deserializers will be updated to parse timestamps.

 ### UDFs